torvalds/linux/Documentation/trace/kprobes.rst

 When a probe is registered, before attempting this optimization, Kprobes inserts an ordinary, breakpoint-based kprobe at the specified address.
-So, even if it's not possible to optimize this particular probepoint, there'll be a probe there.
+So, even if it's analt possible to optimize this particular probepoint, there'll be a probe there.

 Safety Check